ericbg27/MutRose-Instructions/README.md

 One must note that:

  - The "Room Preparation" example is optional for answering the form.
 It is highly appreciated if it is modelled since it is a more complex example which helps a lot at evaluating the framework!

+## In Case Of Problems While Executing
+ One may encounter the error:

+> terminate called after throwing an instance of 'boost::wrapexcept\<boost::property_tree::xml_parser::xml_parser_error\>'
+what(): [FILEPATH]: cannot open file

+mostly when using the Windows executable version.
+If this happens it may be a problem with the file extension being in the name of the file.
+An example would be an XML knowledge file named *World_db.xml*, which would possibly need to be declared *World_db.xml.xml* in the configuration file due to how Windows indexes file names.

 ## References
 [1] Mendonça, Danilo Filgueira, et al. "GODA: A goal-oriented requirements engineering framework for runtime dependability analysis." _Information and Software Technology_ 80 (2016): 245-264.